Bill Armstrong Grant

 There were two awards provided for the 2013 Bill Armstrong Grant.
 The primary recipient was the Turquoise Trail Charter School (on North 14, south of Santa Fe).
 An award for the fabrication and installation of a mural in an outdoor courtyard.

-A secondary award was granted to the Atrisco Heritage Academy High School in South Valley of Albuquerque for purchase of glazes for their ceramics program.
+A second 2013 award was granted to the Atrisco Heritage Academy High School in South Valley of Albuquerque for purchase of glazes for their ceramics program.